vippsas/vipps-episerver/docs/EXPRESS.md

   - ErrorMessage
   - RedirectUrl

+### Frontend

 For the simplest possible frontend implementation of this using jQuery and AJAX.
-See [VippsExpress.js](demo/Sources/EPiServer.Reference.Commerce.Site/Scripts/js/VippsExpress.js) and [Product/Index](../demo/Sources/EPiServer.Reference.Commerce.Site/Views/Product/Index.cshtml)
+See [VippsExpress.js](../demo/Sources/EPiServer.Reference.Commerce.Site/Scripts/js/VippsExpress.js) and [Product/Index](../demo/Sources/EPiServer.Reference.Commerce.Site/Views/Product/Index.cshtml)

-## Implement your own Express Checkout (Api) Controller
+### Implement your own Express Checkout (Api) Controller

 If you need to implement your own version of the Express Checkout Controller, which in a majority of cases would be the recommended route, there are a few things that are important to keep in mind: